8 Free Prime and Composite Numbers Anchor Chart

 Download the following combined PDF and enjoy your practice session.

-So today, we’ve discussed prime and composite numbers anchor chart with examples using the concepts of area models, factor, T models, array models, etc. Download our free worksheets, and after practicing these worksheets, students will surely improve their mathematical skills and have a better understanding of prime and composite numbers.
+We’ve discussed some prime and composite numbers anchor charts with examples using concepts like area models, factor, T models, array models, etc. Download our free worksheets, and after practicing these worksheets, students will surely improve their mathematical skills and get a better understanding of prime and composite numbers.